Mert433933/creator-docs/content/en-us/projects/assets/privacy.md

 description: Explore how the asset privacy system lets you control which Roblox creators can use your assets in their experiences.
 ---

 The **asset privacy system**, currently applicable to audio and video assets, lets you control which Roblox creators can use your assets in their experiences.
-You can share a private asset with your creator friends, upon which it will appear in their [Toolbox](../../projects/assets/toolbox.md) inventory.
+You can share a private asset with your creator group , upon which it will appear in their [Toolbox](../../projects/assets/toolbox.md) inventory.

 ## Sharing Assets